alanjohnson/dotfiles/README.md

 6) adds fancy terminal prompt to include active git branch.
 7) adds all my vim customization/ and settings

+## IF YOU FORK THIS YOU MUST:
+Update the gitconfig file with your own name and email.

 ## To Manually add git completion:
 ```bash